jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create and manipulate a DataFrame/task.md

 ### Working with columns

-You should use indexing operator `[]` to to select columns, perform boolean indexing, or slice rows.
+You should use the indexing operator `[]` to select columns, perform boolean indexing, or slice rows.

 ```python
 column_age = df['Age']  # Select a single column, the result is Series